aegrumet/umbilical/README.md

 ![Umbilical system diagram](umbilical.drawio.png)

 Umbilical is not designed for managing user accounts or durably storing subscription lists.
-It is intended to be mostly stateless, with the exception of podping notifications which require ephemerally stored subscription lists.
+It is mostly stateless, with the exception of ephemerally stored subscription lists needed for podping notifications.
 Client applications should regularly republish their subscriptions to Umbilical, and should not rely on Umbilical as a storage system.

 ## Environment variables